Stratiev/Stratiev/README.md

 👋 Hi, my name is Stan.
 I am

-- 📚 a former theoretical physicist
+- 📚 a former theoretical physicist,
-- ⌨️ a vim enthusiast
+- ⌨️ a vim enthusiast,
-- 👀 interested in finance, derivative pricing, crypto, algotrading and web3.
+- 👀 interested in finance, derivative pricing, crypto, algotrading and web3,
-- 🏦 currently working as a model validation quant at Deutsche Bank.
+- 🏦 currently working as a model validation quant at Deutsche Bank,
-- 🐍 former Python Developer for Move Digital AG, where I worked on a market events detection software.
+- 🐍 former Python Developer for Move Digital AG, where I worked on a market events detection software,
 - 🌱 trying to fit RNNs to generated data in my free time.
-The goal is to reproduce fundamental features of the underlying process which generates the data.
+The goal is to reproduce fundamental features of the underlying process which generates the data,
 - 🤖 trying to build a functional trading bot on UniSwap.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)